olgagrinko-dev/olgagrinko-dev/README.md

 ✔️ Deep understanding of object-oriented programming principles, implementation of SOLID and REST principle.

 💬 Ask me about anything, I am happy to help!

-📫How to reach me: olgagrinko.87@mail.ru
+📫 How to reach me: olgagrinko.87@mail.ru

 ### Social Networks: